kiraoyd/Rustys-Root-Review/README.md

 This routes in this crate will query the mocktuber database table for "Profile" and run simple analysis on the turnips held by each island.

-The fully integrated code for the actual root_review microservice can also be found in the repo for Tuber Trader: https://github.com/kiraoyd/tuberTrader
+The fully integrated code for the actual root_review microservice can now also be found in the repo for Tuber Trader: https://github.com/kiraoyd/tuberTrader

 ----------------------------------------------------